It is a type of cell or organism that can alter its shape, mainly by spreading and retracting pseudopods.

-Another form of unicellular movement that is displayed in Euglena is known as metabolism.
+Another form of unicellular movement displayed in Euglena is known as metabolism.

 Characteristics of amoeboid cells

-The reason amoebae and amoeboid cells are able to change shape has to do with the cytoplasm contained in the cell and the parts of the cell skeleton known as the cytoskeleton.
+Amoebae and amoeboid cells can change shape with the cytoplasm contained in the cell and the parts of the cell skeleton known as the cytoskeleton.

-The cytoplasm contains a substance known as plasmagel that can change consistency and move more than the rest of the cytoplasm.
-The cytoskeleton contains parts that can contract and expand.
+The cytoplasm contains a substance known as plasma gel that can change consistency and move more than the rest of the cytoplasm.
+The cytoskeleton includes parts that can contract and expand.

 The ability to change shape is just one characteristic exhibited by amoeboid cells.
 They have a modified movement method based on the ability to shapeshift.

 Amoeboid cells use what is called a pseudopod to advance.
-Now whenever you see that pseudo- prefix, you know it means false, similar or similar.
+Whenever you see that pseudo- prefix, you know it means false, similar, or similar.

-Amoeboid cells change shape to protrude from part of the cell, and it almost functions like a foot.
+Amoeboid cells change shape to protrude from part of the cell, and it almost functions like afoot.
 The rest of the cell will go in the direction of the protrusion.
-This type of movement is known as amoeboid movement.
+This type of movement is known as an amoeboid movement.

 Amoeboid cells achieve phagocytosis by using pseudopods to surround and engulf other cells.
-Once the cells are engulfed, they are digested by the amoeboid cells.
+Once the cells are destroyed, they are digested by the amoeboid cells.